What is Vicarious Liability?

 - The employer later approved the action that caused the damages.

 Georgia law calls this version of vicarious liability “imputable negligence.”

 Legal Counsel is Recommended

 If you’re injured by an employee or other agent who engages in misconduct, you may have a claim for damages against the employer or principal.
-Our lawyers are ready to help you with your claim and give you the representation you deserve.
+Our personal injury lawyers in Atlanta are ready to help you with your claim and give you the representation you deserve.